ryedin/site/_deployment/scheduled-tasks.md

 - **cron expression** describes the schedule on which the task will be invoked.
 See "Cron expression format" below for more info.

 - **command** is the command to be run in this process.
-Before configuring the task you can test that your command works running `convox run <process name> <command>`.
+Before configuring the task you can test that your command works by running `convox run <process name> <command>`.

 Example: to run the command `bin/myjob` every hour on the `web` process, you would configure the label like this: